ecg-icas/icas/src/source/reference/post-ad-errors.rst

-price                   1006    type mismatch               not an integer number price                   2000    missing argument            not specifying a price for a priceType which requires a price price                   2001    invalid argument            specifying a price for a priceType without a price price                   2002    out of range                price is zero while priceType requires a price greater than zero priceType               2001    invalid argument            not a valid price type salutation              2001    invalid argument            not a valid salutation sellerName              2000    missing argument            must not be empty
+price                   1006    type mismatch               not an integer number price                   2000    missing argument            not specifying a price for a priceType which requires a price price                   2001    invalid argument            specifying a price for a priceType without a price price                   2002    out of range                price is not in the interval of ``(0,10000000000]`` while priceType requires a valid price priceType               2001    invalid argument            not a valid price type salutation              2001    invalid argument            not a valid salutation sellerName              2000    missing argument            must not be empty